 PLM and blockchain: what does the future hold?

-It’s still early days, but blockchain may well play a significant role in the PLM world.
+It’s still early, but blockchain may well play a significant role in the PLM world.
 It has the potential to ease integrations, simplify migrations and enable end-to-end collaboration, and provide an accurate record of the “who, what, where and when” across the product’s lifecycle.

 It promises to connect businesses whose applications, data models, part numbering and coding systems are different.
 Blockchain puts the product at the heart of the systems and allows them to focus on the data they need to collaborate on.